microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/01-data-ingest.md

 ### Endpoint

 - Description
-  - Ingest data into our application and add data to K-V store
+  - Ingest member or user data into our application and add data to K-V store
 - Path
   - /ingest
 - HTTP Method